amethyst/amethyst/ROADMAP.md

 ** Next Steps**
  * Improve current approach regarding robustness (error handling) and flexibility with scene formats
- * Implement loaders for common file formats and archives
+ * Implement loaders for common file formats and archives.
+Write `AssetLoader` implements based on external loaders or develope new libraries for other formats.

 ### Documentation/Tutorial
 TODO